rootstrap/blog/content/HTTPS is not enough - Pablo Blanco.md

 redirect users from HTTP to HTTPS endpoints.
-That redirection **does not** fully protect the user since it can be intercepted between when the visitor requests the HTTP version of the site, and when it reaches the HTTPS destination, this gives the attacker the opportunity of implement **"man in the middle SSLstrip"** and **"session hijacking"** attacks.
+That redirection **does not** fully protect the user since it can be intercepted between when the visitor requests the HTTP version of the site, and when it reaches the HTTPS destination, this gives the attacker the opportunity to implement **"man in the middle SSLstrip"** and **"session hijacking"** attacks.

 Let’s suppose this scenario, an user of our application log into a free WiFi